maxilafo/SQL/README.md

 # SQL

-In this repository I'll store projects made with SQL
+In this repository I store projects made with SQL